 The Steam Deck is Valve’s latest gaming gadget and one that has me (and most of the PC gaming world) excited over it.
 Packing more power than a device of its size should, the Steam Deck can play PC games on the go, or you can connect a keyboard, mouse, and monitor for a modest gaming PC.
 With the Steam Deck, you’ll be able to play games directly from the device or tap into your existing Steam library and play games like you could with the Steam Link.

 Depending on when you placed your preorder for the Steam Deck will determine when yours will arrive.
-For example, I preordered the Steam Deck the day it was announced, and I’m being told I get one until Q1 2022.
-Your delivery date may vary.
+For example, I preordered the Steam Deck the day it was announced, and I’m told I will get one until Q1 2022.
+I’ll be happy if that happens, but something tells me that I won’t see my order until much later.